In an effort

 walk bag, and get what I can find, hoping the essentials are there - well

-all is essentials in my bag!
+all is essentials in my little back-bag!

 We are all here, and the bus leave early.
-We pick some up along the line,
+We pick-up some along the line,

 and make a eating stop around midnight.
 I manages to doze off sometimes, but